Sri Lanka surf

 Talalla Beach is lovely.
 Sunbathe between the old fishing boats, do yoga in the morning, and just all-round chill.

-Granted, the surf here isn’t great but you can travel maybe 20 minutes to hit up some of the best spots on the south coast and then retreat to a place that’s not suffered at all from overdevelopment and still retains its authentic Sri Lankan charm.
+Then you get to come back and retreat to a place that’s not suffered at all from overdevelopment and still retains its authentic Sri Lankan charm.

 SK Town

-We’ve got a real soft spot for this hidden beach break midway between Dickwella and Mirissa.
+I’ve got a real soft spot for this hidden beach break midway between Dickwella and Mirissa.

-The name SK Town actually refers to the cluster of Sri Lankan surf camps and hostels that sit on the eastern end of the bay, but there are great peaks to be had right up and down the length.
+The name SK Town actually refers to the cluster of Sri Lankan surf camps and hostels that sit on the eastern end of the bay, but there are great peaks to be had right up and down it’s length.

 Madiha